moj1987/moj1987/README.md

 - 👋 Hi, I’m Mojtaba Abbasszadeh and you can call me Moj
 - 👀 I’m interested in Android development as well as any type of strongly typed languages.
-- 🌱 I’m currently learning front end and back end technologies such as JS, Apache and MySQL.
+- 🌱 I’m currently learning front end and back end technologies such as JS, PHP and MySQL.
 - 💞️ I’m looking to collaborate on mobile develpment softwares.
 - 📫 How to reach me by mail at Mojtaba.Abbasszadeh@gmail.com